-Perfect for larger commercial settings, such as fitness centers, educational facilities, healthcare spaces, and business facilities, an atomizing sprayer (also known as electro-hygiene atomizers) utilizes ULV (Ultra Low Volume) cold atomizing.
-ULV attains the same end result as electrostatic systems, but with a more high production and high capacity unit, killing 99.99% of any pathogen, including SARS-CoV-2, the virus that causes COVID-19.
+Perfect for larger commercial settings, such as fitness centers, educational facilities, healthcare spaces, and business facilities, an atomizing sprayer utilizes ULV (Ultra Low Volume) cold atomizing technology.
+ULV breaks the disinfectant liquid into tiny nanoparticles and disperses them on to any item or area.
+With nanoparticles, there is no need to wipe down your surfaces.
+Simply spray on and let the disinfectant solution dry, killing 99.99% of any pathogen, including SARS-CoV-2, the virus that causes COVID-19 (when used with any List-N disinfectant like Hypochlorous Acid Disinfectant ).
 Our atomizing sprayer has the ability to thoroughly disinfect 8,000-16,000 square feet an hour!

 In addition, ULV atomizing can be adjusted to allow for an optimal droplet size based on the surface that is being disinfected.
-For example, if disinfecting various surfaces in a commercial space, a trained technician will adjust the droplet size for maximum dwell time and efficacy.
-Restroom surfaces may require a larger Micron size of 50uM, whereas spraying on glass or a copier machine may be a small Micron size that averages 30uM.
+For example, if disinfecting different surfaces in a commercial space, a trained technician will adjust the droplet size for maximum dwell time and efficacy.
+Restroom surfaces may require a larger Micron size, where spraying on mirrors or a copier may be a smaller Micron size.